What Kind of Extension Cord Do I Need?

-While the world of cordless tools is expanding, the use of corded tools for construction and home renovation is still necessary.
+While the use of cordless tools is expanding, corded tools still have their place on construction and home renovation sites.
 That brings about the common question: What kind of extension cord do I need?
-The best rule of thumb is: The heavier the cord the better.
+The best rule of thumb is: The heavier the cord, the better.

 You’ll find that extension cords are normally available from about 18 AWG (smaller size wire) to 10 AWG (larger size wire) with lengths that may vary from as little as 6 feet to over one hundred feet.
-Just like choosing the right ladder for the job, knowing what kind of extension cord will make sure you have the right type.
-This comes in handy when you plug in your Milwaukee SawZall Reciprocating Saw from the other side of the job site.
+Just like choosing the best ladder for the job, using the right kind of extension cord ensures you have enough power and you won’t overheat the cable or ruin your tools.
+This comes in handy when you plug in a table saw from a temporary pole located on the back side of a jobsite.

 Length Matters in What Kind of Extension Cord You Need

 Lest you think that it’s all math (actually, it is) the one thing you need to keep in mind when figuring out what kind of extension cord you need is that power gets lost across an extension cord.
-That means that the longer it is, the less current you can safely deliver to the tool, and the thicker the wire gauge (AWG) will need to be in order to carry the required current.
-Remember, thicker AWG (wire gauge) is represented by a lower number).
+That means that the longer it is, the less current you can safely deliver to the tool.
+It also requires a thicker wire gauge (AWG) in order to carry the required current.
+Remember, thicker AWG (wire gauge) is represented by a lower number.

 Extension Cord Lengths and Current Chart